bhaviljain68/VILT-crud-generator/README.md

 - **Modern UI:** Vue pages use a clean, modern layout and leverage your own UI components.
 - **Safe by Default:** System and sensitive columns (timestamps, soft deletes, passwords, tokens, etc.) are excluded from forms and fillables.
 - **Multi-Model Support:** Generate scaffolding for multiple models/tables in a single command.
-- **Out-of-the-box for Laravel Vue Starter Kit:** Designed to work seamlessly with the [Laravel Vue Starter Kit](https://laravel.com/starter-kits#breeze-and-inertia), using its default layouts and UI components.
+- **Out-of-the-box for Laravel Vue Starter Kit:** Designed to work seamlessly with the [Laravel Vue Starter Kit](https://laravel.com/docs/12.x/starter-kits#vue), using its default layouts and UI components.
+- **Flash Message Support:** All generated pages display success/error flash messages using Inertia's shared props.
+- **TypeScript Types for Inertia:** Publishes a `resources/js/types/inertia.d.ts` file for improved TypeScript support.
+- **Advanced DB Type Mapping:** The config supports mapping a wide range of DB column types (MySQL, PostgreSQL, SQLite) to custom Vue components.
+- **Automatic Route Insertion:** Resource routes are automatically inserted into your routes file, inside a protected block.
+- **Support for Separate or Single FormRequest Files:** Can generate either separate Store/Update FormRequest files or a single file, based on config or CLI options (single file by default).
+- **Improved Error Handling:** Controller stubs include error catching and flash error messages for create, update, and delete actions.
+- **Consistent Use of Custom UI Components:** All generated pages use custom BackButton, NumberInput, DateInput, and Button components.
+- **Modern, Maintainable Vue Pages:** All Vue pages use `<script setup>` and a clean, modern layout.
+- **Interactive & Non-Interactive CLI:** The generator command can be run interactively (with prompts for model/table, options, etc.) or non-interactively by passing arguments and flags directly.

 ---